Vidal: Balearics

-A Pedro Vidal participated in the conquest of Mallorca and was rewarded with Montuïri in 1230 in return; ever since the victory in 1229, this Vital family became rooted in the Kingdom of Mallorca and formed a significant part of its nobility.
-Branches of this family saw their surname become variants on Pidal.
-In the 14th century, there was a deputy for Mallorca called Pedro Vidal; Berenguer Pitalis was a noted member of Mallorcan nobility who represented the island for Jaume III.
 Vidal has been identified as a typical Mallorcan surname; linguist Marc Gandarillas noted it is "not properly" Mallorcan, in that it appears across the Catalan-speaking world.

+A Pedro Vidal participated in the conquest of Mallorca and was rewarded with Montuïri in 1230 in return; ever since the victory in 1229, this family became rooted in the Kingdom of Mallorca and formed a significant part of its nobility.
+Branches of this family saw their surname become variants on Vital and Pidal.
+In the 14th century, there was a deputy for Mallorca called Pedro Vidal, and Berenguer Pitalis was a noted member of Mallorcan nobility who represented the island for Jaume III.

+Vidal de Blanes IV, son of the governor of Valencia, was a favourite of Alfonso V due to his service in the Aragonese conquest of Naples; having been taken prisoner with Alfonso at the Battle of Ponza, he was in return awarded the Viceroyalty of Mallorca in 1446.

 The surname also has illustrious history on the Balearic island of Menorca, where it was first recorded at the start of the 14th century with Pedro Vital – whose high office required Latinisation of names but whose name would have been Vidal – a deputy for Menorca but based in Perpignan (present day France).
-The name is found written as Vidal from at least the 15th century, when notary Pedro Vidal was living in Mahón; it is also found rendered as Vitalis, in the case of a council member, and again as Vital, with two men who were part of the island's jury.
-The jurors' family name was at this point well established in Ciutadella, and persisted through the 16th century.
+The name is found written as Vidal from at least the 15th century, when notary Pedro Vidal was living in Mahón.